 The Deep Time Walk was co-created by Dr Stephan Harding and Sergio Maraschin, at Schumacher College (England).
 For more information about the Deep Time Walk Project please visit www.DeepTimeWalk.org.

 While this is a free community event, donations are encouraged to help us continue the work we do.
 Proceeds support marine and ecological research, as well as our youth and education programs.

-Click the register button below to join this event and find out the exact meeting location.
+Register for this event to find out the exact meeting location.